Why is the Pakistani government cracking down on NGOs? | DW | 11.02.2021

 Rights groups and campaigners say the crackdown on civil society organizations and the government's attempts to silence rights activists are part of the authorities' broader plan to silence dissent.

-The government denies suppression claims and argues that it is necessary to monitor the NGOs' funding issue.
+The government denies the suppression claims and argues that it is necessary to monitor NGOs' funding.

 "Pakistan has recently upgraded its laws to ensure that the movement of funds follows legal channels and the money is used for the right purposes," Zafar Yab Khan, a spokesperson for the Interior Ministry, told DW.